k3larra/commuter/ml/ml.md

 * Python 3.7

 ### Result and discussion
 Given our results fastai and tabular learner meets our expectations regarding [accuracy in predictions, time to train and response time for inference](../backend/backend.md).
-These metrics are sufficient to be able continue with the project and no further technical investigations are needed at this point.
+We estimate that these metrics are sufficient to continue with the project and no further technical investigations are needed at this stage.